jbergmeier/Teams-Channel-Notification/README.md

-# Teams-Channel-Notification
+# Introduction
-Standardize teams channel notifications
+This API makes push notifications to teams more easy.